 Control solution is a glucose solution that manufacturers produce with a set amount of glucose and red coloring to make it look like blood.
 They calibrate the control solution with the meter so you can only use control solution with its own brand of meter, just like test strips.
+To be clear, the control solution does NOT calibrate the meter.
+It checks the accuracy of the test strips for the meter.
 There are usually 2-3 different levels of control solution.
 The only difference is that each one contains a different percentage of glucose.

 The FDA only requires a meter’s result to be within 15% of the laboratory value 95% of the time.
 It’s always possible to get an outlier reading with any meter that you use.
 If your control test is outside the range twice then call your provider and give them the lot # of your bottle of test strips.
 They should exchange the test strips for you at no cost.

 At Diathrive we send you control solution with every order so you can always have the peace of mind that your test strips are working correctly and giving you accurate results.
-It’s an extra cost but if you ever get a strange result late on a Friday or Saturday night you’ll be very glad you have control solution so you can know whether you really have a problem or whether your test strips have been damaged.
+We want to make sure that if you ever get a strange result late on a Friday or Saturday night you have the tools to know whether your test strips are the problem.